 All URLs used to access your Nextcloud server must be whitelisted in your config.php file, under the trusted_domains setting.
 Users are allowed to log into Nextcloud only when they point their browsers to a URL that is listed in the trusted_domains setting.
+This is not a list of allowed client-side domains or IP addresses.
 You may use IP addresses and domain names.
 A typical configuration looks like this: